-ACV improves the liver's natural filtration and ability to detoxify.
+This vinegar improves the liver's natural filtration and ability to detoxify.
 It helps to balance the body's pH.
 Even though it is an acid, apple cider vinegar alkalinizes the body, reducing inflammation.
 It can help cleanse our lymph and circulatory systems as well.
 By cleansing the lymph nodes, our bodies can better remove toxins through this natural process.
-The powerful enzymes in ACV break down bad cholesterol to keep it from clogging your arteries, and the vinegar's high potassium content pulls excess sodium from the body, too.
-Finally, ACV can also help stimulate bowel motility.
+The powerful enzymes break down bad cholesterol to keep it from clogging your arteries, and the vinegar's high potassium content pulls excess sodium from the body, too.
+Finally, it can also help stimulate bowel motility.
 Regular daily bowel movements are necessary for adequate detoxification as well.
 (See the end of this article for a detox drink recipe.)

 3) Helps Maintain Steady Blood Sugars

-Studies have shown consuming apple cider vinegar before a high-carb meal can improve insulin sensitivity and reduce blood sugar levels.
-The acetic acid in ACV is responsible for this mechanism as it may inactivate some of the digestive enzymes that break down carbohydrates into sugar.
+Studies have shown consuming ACV before a high-carb meal can improve insulin sensitivity and reduce blood sugar levels.
+The acetic acid is responsible for this mechanism as it may inactivate some of the digestive enzymes that break down carbohydrates into sugar.
 Drinking 2 Tablespoons of ACV with a mug of water before bed is also said to reduce morning blood sugars.
 This drink would be effective for both people with pre-diabetes or Type 2 diabetes.

 4) Keeps Yeast Infections at Bay